tomjoht/tomjoht.github.io/_posts/2021/2/2021-02-02-xeditor-online-xml-editor-question-answer-matthias-kraus.md

 <h2> How does Xeditor help with online collaboration more than other online solutions? </h2>

 Xeditor stores all data centrally, so users can access their documents any time and from any location using any modern web browser.
 It also allows both technical as well as non-technical users to collaborate on the same document.
 The optimized comment function lets users mark comments as “read”, improving clarity and making it easier to review documents.
 Our advanced change tracking not only highlights all changes and comments in the text, it also highlights changes in the XML structure for all users.
 The bottom line: Users can finally stop exchanging documents back and forth via e-mail, making endless version comparisons a thing of the past.
 And authors can finally concentrate on content rather than logistics.
-The commenting, change tracking, and overall online functionality is best in class and the feedback from our customers confirms this.
+The commenting, collaboration, and overall online functionality is best in class and the feedback from our customers confirms this.

 <h2> Do you see the adoption of XML solutions growing or shrinking in the tech comm tools space? </h2>

 We definitely see that structured content authoring is gaining momentum.
 More and more organizations are migrating their content creation to standards like DITA or JATS.
 But even beyond that, some organizations that have adopted a structured content workflow in the past but are currently using desktop tools are considering the switch to a modern, web-based XML solution.
 Here we see a lot of potential for Xeditor.

-Some people prefer Markdown because you can edit the content in plain text, without an editor.
+<h2> Some people prefer Markdown because you can edit the content in plain text, without an editor.
 In contrast, most people working with XML seem to use editors to work with and read the content.
-Can XML compete against plain text Markdown when it comes to the author experience?
+Can XML compete against plain text Markdown when it comes to the author experience? </h2>

 The author's experience always depends on the author's aspirations.
 Markdown is very useful if you want to plainly create and edit content – but it does not allow for real-time validation against a set of rules.
 An XML editor, on the other hand, does exactly that: It allows for the creation of documents that follow complex structures and rules in order to comply with your organization's standards and to allow for the atomization of the publishing process.
 Xeditor makes this whole process &mdash; from content creation to reviewing and reuse &mdash; extremely simple.
 And since everyone from the subject matter expert to an experienced technical author can be involved in the process, in-depth collaboration becomes the norm.